Fourier algebras of parabolic subgroups: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:strategy}}

-In this section we prove Theorem~\ref{thm:strategy}, which is the basis of proving Theorems~\ref{thm:fourier-PP} and \ref{thm:fourier-P}.
+In this section we prove Theorem~\ref{thm:strategy}, which is the basis for proving Theorems~\ref{thm:fourier-PP} and \ref{thm:fourier-P}.
 We first prove that the conditions in Theorem~\ref{thm:strategy} ensure that the regular representation is completely reducible.

 \begin{lem} Let $G$ be a locally compact group.
 Any unitary representation of $G$ on a separable Hilbert space has at most countably many inequivalent (with respect to unitary equivalence) irreducible subrepresentations. \end{lem} \begin{proof} Let $\pi$ be a unitary representation of $G$.
 The subrepresentations of $\pi$ are in correspondence with the projections in the commutant $\pi(G)'$, equivalent subrepresentations correspond to projections that are equivalent in $\pi(G)'$ (in the sense of Murray-von Neumann), and the irreducible subrepresentations correspond to minimal projections in $\pi(G)'$.
 It is therefore enough to show that a von Neumann algebra on a separable Hilbert space has at most countably many inequivalent minimal projections.
 Let $M$ be such a von Neumann algebra.